Defguard APT repository

 sudo apt update

-Afterward running these commands, you can install and update Defguard via APT.
+After running these commands, you can install and update Defguard using `apt`.

-After new release, simply use sudo apt update to update repository.
+After a new release, simply use `sudo apt update` to update the repository.

-Defguard has two separate components on one APT repository, release and pre-release.
-If you want to install packages from pre-release, simply change release to pre-release in the installation steps described above, or run the following line.
+For example, if you want to install packages from `pre-release`, simply change `release` to `pre-release` in the installation steps described above, or run the following commands:

 sudo tee /etc/apt/sources.list.d/defguard.list > /dev/null